Administrator documentation (FREE SELF)

 GitLab has two product distributions available through different subscriptions:

 You can install either GitLab CE or GitLab EE.
-However, the features you'll have access to depend on the subscription you choose (Core, Starter, Premium, or Ultimate).
+However, the features you have access to depend on your chosen subscription.

-NOTE: Note: GitLab Community Edition installations only have access to Core features.
+GitLab Community Edition installations have access only to Free features.